There's a hidden fire hazard in almost every home...it's the dryer vent!

 Recent research indicates those pollutant levels in the air inside our homes and offices may be 3 to 5 times higher than the air outside.
 We spend 75 to 90 percent of our time indoors, that's why the quality of indoor air has become a major concern.

-Many adverse human health problems are directly affected from poor indoor air quality.
+Many adverse human health problems are directly affected by poor indoor air quality.
 Some known discomfort and health effects of exposure to indoor air pollutants range from mild short-term acute effects, such as sneezing, itchy eyes and general discomfort to more serious long-term effects, such as respiratory disorders and lung cancer.
 Latest studies have shown that cancer rates are rising in alarming proportions.

 Always make sure your filter in your furnace is replaced or cleaned every 4-6 months and have your air ducts cleaned every 5 years.
-This will help in keep indoor pollutants down to a manageable level.
-Keeping your carpet & upholstery clean and fresh will help keep a healthy environment for your family!
+This will help keep indoor pollutants down to a manageable level.
+Keeping your carpet and upholstery clean and fresh will help keep a healthy environment for your family!
 We distribute and offer Dust Mite Allergen Treatments for your carpet, upholstery, and furnace filters.
 We can apply them with our cleaning, or you can purchase them and save on the labor by doing the application after the cleaning.
 Call us and let us help you rid your home of the allergens by using one of the best vacuum cleaners on the market today, getting the most thorough cleaning, and applying proven Allergen Treatments that work.